AdelsteinJillTPF/wildlife-wrangler/README.md

 * Currently only works on PC.
 * Queries returning > 5,000,000 records may fail.
 * Setup of spatialite can be difficult.
-* Thorough and accurate specification of taxa concepts is difficult and very time-consuming.
 * Processing speed is limited in some cases by lack of spatial indexing, because setup of spatialite with spatial indexing enabled is very difficult.

 ## Dependencies